James Renwick (Covenanter): In Edinburgh

 In 1675, Andrew Renwick died and James went on to the University of Edinburgh, where he studied religion, in particular the presbyterian religion of his forefathers.
-In 1681, he saw several Covenanters martyred in Edinburgh, including Donald Cargill.
-He witnessed the execution of Donald Cargill at the cross of Edinburgh on 27 July 1681, and the spectacle determined him to cast in his lot with the adherents to the Sanquhar declaration of 22 June 1680, popularly known as Cameronians, from Richard Cameron.
-Accordingly, in October 1681, he organised a secret meeting of members of this party, probably a field-conventicle, and by his earnest zeal did much to rally them to renewed action.
+In 1681, he saw several Covenanters executed in Edinburgh, including Donald Cargill (d.
+27 July).
+Following this, Renwick resolved to cast in his lot with the adherents to the Sanquhar declaration, popularly known as Cameronians.
+In October 1681, he organised a secret meeting of members of this party, probably a field-conventicle, and by his earnest zeal did much to rally them to renewed action.
 A correspondence was instituted between the Societies of sympathisers in various parts of the west of Scotland.
 Renwick, at Lanark, on 12 January 1682, publicly proclaimed what was known as the Lanark declaration.
 He was not its author (it was written on 15 December 1681), and admitted that some of its vehement language against the existing authorities (‘a brothel, rather than a court’) was ill-advised.
 Sir Alexander Gordon of Earlston, who had been commissioned to Holland by the Societies in March 1682, made arrangements for Renwick to pursue his theological studies there, with a view to ordination.

 Ordination in the Netherlands

 After the martyrdom of Cargill the United Societies were without a minister, and there was no minister in Scotland whom they could acknowledge.
 But instead of ordaining at their own hands, they sent Renwick to Holland to get theological training from Dutch professors, and orderly instalment in the sacred office from Dutch presbyters; and from the middle of 1681 to the end of 1683, they had neither preaching nor sacraments.
 Shields mentions that Renwick, in the first year of his wonderful ministry, kept note of five hundred baptisms performed by him, and at that number "lost count."

-Renwick spent a session at the university of Groningen, and Leeuwarden.
+Renwick spent a session at the University of Groningen, and Leeuwarden.
 His ordination was promoted by the interest of Sir Robert Hamilton with Brakel, a Dutch divine.
 Renwick objected to subscribe the Dutch formularies as inconsistent with the covenant, and was allowed to substitute a subscription to the Westminster confession and catechism.
 His ordination certificate is dated 9 April 1683; a day later a remonstrance reached Groningen from the Scottish ministers of Rotterdam.
 On 10 May he received commendatory letters from the Groningen classis, and proceeded to Briel, to embark for the return voyage.
 He abandoned the first ship, on which he had taken passage, on account of ‘profane passengers’ pressing him to drink the king's health, and transferred himself to a vessel bound for Ireland.
 After some adventures he reached Dublin, where he found the nonconformist ministers very indifferent to his cause.
 Proceeding by sea to Scotland, he at once entered on his ministry there.